calculator-money

 The board reporting cost calculator draws on published remuneration and employment cost data, and accounts for different roles, sectors, and organisation sizes, to reveal the monetary impact of board reporting.

-Since 2019, we've gathered data from 837 directors, executives, and governance professionals using this tool.
+Between 2019 and the end of 2025, we’d gathered data from 996 directors, executives, and governance professionals representing nearly 800 organisations using this tool.
 The picture that emerges is striking.

 Costs are substantial and growing

-In 2024, the average organisation spent £3.1 million on board reporting — equivalent to 3,580 working days.
-That breaks down to roughly £633 per page.
-For larger organisations with turnover above £500m, the annual cost reaches £7.3 million, consuming nearly 8,000 working days.
-Even the smallest organisations, those with under £10m turnover, spend £272,000 and 649 working days each year.
+For larger organisations with turnover above £500m, the annual cost reaches £5.9 million, consuming nearly 4,000 working days.
+Even the smallest organisations, those with under £10m turnover, spend £277k each year — equivalent to 459 working days.

 Writing dominates the cost breakdown